Darnella Frazier: Awards and acclaim

-Former White House photographer Pete Souza, who served as White House photographer during the Obama administration, wrote that Frazier "demonstrated courage and perseverance in filming what she knew was wrong," adding that "This verdict does not happen without her," and "Thank you Darnella; you have changed our country forever."
+Pete Souza, who served as White House photographer during the Obama administration, wrote that Frazier "demonstrated courage and perseverance in filming what she knew was wrong," adding that "This verdict does not happen without her," and "Thank you Darnella; you have changed our country forever."

 Roy Peter Clark, who has served as a Pulitzer Prize juror four times, recommended Frazier for a Pulitzer Prize in May 2021.
 He wrote, "Darnella Frazier's work lives in that tradition.
 Her excruciating video had a social and ethical purpose, one that aligns with journalistic values: To give voice to the voiceless, to speak truth to power, to reveal secrets that the corrupt seek to hide, to stand strong in a moment of personal peril, and to document a fleeting reality that is fraught with meaning."
 On June 11, 2021, the Pulitzer Prize board issued Frazier a special award and citation, for, "courageously reporting the murder of George Floyd, a video that spurred protests against police brutality around the world, highlighting the crucial role of citizens in journalists' quest for truth and justice."

-Death of Leneal Frazier
+Personal life

-Frazier's uncle, Leneal Frazier, was killed when a Minneapolis Police Department squad vehicle crashed into his vehicle during high-speed car chase pursuit of a robbery suspect in the Camden area of Minneapolis on July 6, 2021, at 12:30 a.m.
-Leneal Frazier was uninvolved in the police pursuit and his vehicle was struck unintentionally by a police squad car driving at a high speed through the intersection of Lyndale Avenue and 41st Avenue North during the pursuit.
-Darnella Frazier questioned why police had conducted a high-speed chase on a residential street, and also wrote, "Another black man lost his life in the hands of the police!...Minneapolis police has cost my whole family a big loss...today has been a day full of heartbreak and sadness."
-On October 22, 2021, Hennepin County Attorney Mike Freeman said he would charge Minneapolis police officer Brian Cummings, who drove the police vehicle, with second-degree manslaughter and criminal vehicular homicide.
-Cummings' trial, originally scheduled for September 19, 2022, has been delayed to May 1, 2023.
+Frazier's uncle, Leneal Frazier, was killed when a Minneapolis Police Department squad vehicle crashed into his vehicle during high-speed car chase pursuit of a carjacking suspect in the Camden area of Minneapolis on July 6, 2021, at 12:30 a.m.
+Leneal Frazier was uninvolved in the police pursuit.